elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Square brackets returns undefined and charAt will return a string.</div><br />
+  <div><strong>Interview Response:</strong> Square brackets return undefined, and charAt returns a string.</div><br />
-  <div><strong>Technical Response:</strong> The square brackets are a modern way of getting a character, while charAt exists mostly for historical reasons.
-The only difference between them is that if no character is found, [] returns undefined, and charAt returns an empty string.<br /><br />
+  <div><strong>Technical Response:</strong> The square brackets are a more contemporary method of obtaining a character, whereas charAt persists mainly for historical reasons.
+The only difference is that [] returns undefined if no character gets discovered, whereas charAt produces an empty string.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />